How to Reverse Fatty Liver Disease Naturally.

 Non-Alcoholic Options.

-Replace alcoholic beverages with non alcoholic ones or liver-friendly drinks like.
+Replace alcoholic beverages with nonalcoholic ones or liver-friendly drinks.

 Sparkling water squeezed with lime or lemon.